#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 53:19 It does make you think about it.

-53:20 While you can't get more done, you can't make an individual thing go faster by using concurrency on it.
+53:20 While you can't get more done, you can't make an individual thing go faster by using concurrency

-53:38 The first one comes back, right?
+53:38 up the answers as the first one comes back, right?

-53:39 Like you have to think about, I think the main thing to think about here is Where am I waiting on something else when you're looking for the async and await type of benefits?
+53:39 Like you have to think about, I think the main thing to think about here is where am I waiting

-53:50 Like, am I waiting on a thing?
+53:50 Like am I waiting on a thing?

 53:51 Could I be doing something while I'm waiting?

-54:06 It's just slicing up time, slicing up the current thread.
+54:06 It's just slicing up, time slicing up the current thread.

 54:09 Yeah.